tothantonio/pathfinding-visualizer/README.md

 `Tile.tsx` - The tile component that represents a single cell in the grid.
 It handles mouse events and updates its appearance based on its state.

 `Select.tsx` - A reusable select component that displays a dropdown menu with options.
-It includes a tooltip that shows additional information when hovering over options.

 `PlayButton.tsx` - A button component that starts the pathfinding visualization.